pagkly/Zed/Investopedia3/How Can You Play the Float.md

 -   Float = firm's available balance – firm's book balance

 The float represents the net effect of checks in the process of clearing.
-A common measure of a float is the [average daily float](https://www.investopedia.com/terms/a/average-daily-float.asp), calculated by dividing the total value of checks in the collection process during a specified period by the number of days in the period.
+A common measure of a float is the [[average daily float]](https://www.investopedia.com/terms/a/average-daily-float.asp), calculated by dividing the total value of checks in the collection process during a specified period by the number of days in the period.
 The total value of checks in the collection process is calculated by multiplying the amount of float by the number of days it is outstanding.

 For example, a company with $15,000 of float outstanding for the first 14 days of the month, and $19,000 for the last 17 days of the month will calculate its average daily float as: